AnishPati/Golang-Bootcamp/README.md

 1. Declaration Keywords

-break,
-case,
-chan,
-const,
-continue,
-default,
-defer,
-else,
-fallthrough,
-for,
-func,
-go,
-goto,
-if,
-import,
-interface,
-map,
-package,
-range,
-return,
-select,
-struct,
-switch,
-type,
-var
+break, case, chan, const, continue, default, defer, else, fallthrough, for, func, go, goto, if, import, interface, map, package, range, return, select, struct, switch, type, var

 These keywords are essential for defining control flow, data structures, and program behavior in Go.

+2nd-day:
+Learned about packages and imports, different types of variables and datatypes, print statements, and all methods to take inputs in Golang.